eliasdejong/spsc-ring-threadsafe/README.md

 # spsc-ring-threadsafe

-**Lockless, thread-safe single-producer single-consumer FIFO queue for Python — implemented on a ring buffer in C.**
+**Lockless, thread-safe, single-producer, single-consumer, FIFO queue for Python — implemented on a ring buffer in C.**

 ## Design
 Built on a Lamport ring buffer with C11 `_Atomic` read/write indexes (acquire/release ordering).
 Producer and consumer never contend with eachother.

 Features:
-- single producer, single consumer FIFO semantics
+- single producer, single consumer, FIFO semantics
 - lockless (no mutexes or spinlocks)
 - non-blocking / async-friendly
 - suitable for shared memory and IPC